Our next Confirmation will happen, God willing, in Holy Trinity Chaplaincy

 In Confirmation Preparation we look through the Catechism in the Book of Common Prayer.

-Preparation for 2019 will happen on the following topics on the following days
+Preparation for 2020 will happen on the following topics and the precise dates will be given soon (we will begin in March)

 (normally on Wednesdays but sometimes on Thursday):